NickNevzorov/dart_thread/README.md

+## dart_thread

 Classic thread implementation (such as TThread in Delphi).
-Single code for all platforms (mapping to isolate on desktop or to worker on web).
+Easy to use, single code for all platforms (mapping to isolate on desktop or to worker on web).

 ## Features